 Polycystic Ovarian Syndrome: A Diagnosis

 Polycystic Ovarian Syndrome (PCOS) is the most common endocrine disease affecting women of reproductive age, with at least 1 in 10 women diagnosed.
-Many reports suggest this number could be much higher.
+Many reports suggest this number could be much higher, closer to 1 in 5.
 It is a disorder in which the ovaries (which make both male and female hormones) tend to make more male hormone than usual.
 High levels of male hormone, such as testosterone, cause many PCOS symptoms as when these levels are too high in a woman, they can have a masculinising effect on the female body and interfere with other hormones that in turn, cause disturbances to a woman's normal menstrual cycle.
 Subsequently, Dr Richard Day, Professor of Clinical Pharmacology at the University of New South Wales, says that these follicles in the ovaries never mature and so ovulation (the release of an egg) does not occur.
 The term polycystic ovaries comes from the immature follicles turning into small cysts on the ovaries.
 It is however possible for a woman to be diagnosed without having cysts.
 More on this later.

 The reason for this rise in male hormone is unknown, but a genetic link may be a factor, for example, most PCOS women will have a relative, like a sister, with the condition.

-There's no current cure, but it can be manage.
+There's no current cure, but it can be managed.
 With diagnosis and treatment, long-term complications can be significantly delayed or even prevented.
 PCOS can be difficult to diagnose as many of the symptoms mimic that of other hormonal disorders.

 PCOS Symptoms & Triggers for Diagnosis